mpyne-navy/dsb-report/dsb-report.md

 that Ada will become the standard language for civilian data proceasing, as Cobol did.
 Too many different forces are at work.

-### *Fourth-Generation Languages* {#fourth-generation-languages .unnumbered}
+### *Fourth-Generation Languages*

-### Fourth-generation languages are application-specific program generators; because they are not general purpose, they are not in competiton with Ada. {#fourth-generation-languages-are-application-specific-program-generators-because-they-are-not-general-purpose-they-are-not-in-competiton-with-ada. .unnumbered}
+### Fourth-generation languages are application-specific program generators; because they are not general purpose, they are not in competiton with Ada.

 The term fourth-generation is a misnomer.
 It has been used to characterize a wide variety of languages which are not descendants of